 RED BEACH + BLACK BEACH

 Red Beach is one of the most famous and scenic beaches in Santorini.
 But it’s dangerous to visit due to the danger of rockfalls and landslides.
 Black Beach is a little more remote and apparently the water is much more clear and safer to swim!
+The best beaches in Santorini are not in Oia or Fira!

 - Weather: We visited during July, and the weather was HOT.
 We are good with the heat but I can see how it can be unbearable for some people.
 Most popular time to visit is June and September when it sits at about 75 degrees C.